For the month of June, countries like the U.S., Canada, and more, annually celebrate Pride to support the LGBTQIA community.

 Why is this important: Conscious consumerism empowers marginalized groups and will empower the queer community in commerce and businesses in your city.
 Encouraging employees to support these brands shows individuals how they can take it on too, and it helps them find some wonderful businesses to support.

-Host a Book Club
+Host a Book Club for Pride Month at Work

 Taking a page from First Lady Jacqueline Kennedy who said, “There are many little ways to enlarge your world.
 Love of books is the best of all,” host a book club centering on the works from queer writers.
 You can either suggest a list or have employees vote, and then host a book club for lunch or happy hour.